Antique Washboard: From Laundry Time to Jam Sessions

 A simple household tool uncovered the legacy of Sara Martin

-As I studied my antique washboard, a National Washboard Company "Brass King" No. 801, I was looking for signs of something more than just its face value.
-My specific washboard was manufactured in either Memphis or Chicago during the late 1920s or early 1930s (so technically it’s not quite an antique yet…but it’s close).
+As I studied my antique washboard, a National Washboard Company "Brass King" No. 801, I was looking for signs of something more than face value.
+My washboard was manufactured in either Memphis or Chicago during the late 1920s or early 1930s.
+Its unvarnished wood and faded black and red stamp hinted at a story deeper than laundry.
+I just had to find it.

 A Practical Tool; A Musical Legacy

 The "Front Brown" stamp on my washboard reflects a practical, no-frills design.
-Built for heavy daily use, my washboard is stamped with straightforward marketing phrases like "Top-Notch and Sanitary.”
-I imagine this was appealing to the women of the time who were managing laundry the hard way, long before washing machines were common.
+Built for daily use, my washboard is stamped with straightforward marketing phrases like "Top-Notch and Sanitary.”
+I imagine this was appealing to women of the time who were managing laundry the hard way, before washing machines were common.

 But as practices evolved, so too did the washboard's purpose.
 By the early 20th century, it found an imaginative second life as a musical instrument.
-The washboard’s ridged metal surface, originally designed for scouring clothes, also made it a rhythm machine for jug bands, a musical genre born out of ingenuity and improvisation in southern Black communities of the time.
+The ridged metal surface, originally designed for scouring clothes, also made it a rhythm machine for jug bands, a musical genre born out of ingenuity and improvisation in southern Black communities of the time.

 Sara Martin and the Roots of Jug Band Music